snowbillr/blog/_drafts/buttons-in-phaser-3.md

 And our `TextButton` still works!
 This is a good example of how refactoring generally goes.
 Build something out, then pull out the related parts into their own components.

 Let's pull in our active state next.
 This means taking our `pointerdown` event listener out of our Scene and putting it into the `TextButton`.
 We'll also pull the `enterButtonActiveState` method into our `TextButton` class as well.
+Don't forget that in our `TextButton`, the `this` context is the game object itself.
+So we'll call `this.setStyle` in our `enterButtonActiveState` method instead of how the Scene was calling it before.

 ```javascript
 export class TextButton extends Phaser.GameObjects.Text {